Working holiday visa: Australia

 On 15 June 2021, the United Kingdom and Australia reached a Free Trade Agreement.
 As part of the agreement, Working Holiday Visa rights for British Citizens in Australia have been expanded with the cut-off age being increased to 35 years old.
-In addition British citizens will no longer be required to perform agricultural work in order to be able to renew the visa, which will be able to be renewed twice for a maximum stay in Australia of three years.
+In addition British citizens will no longer be required to perform agricultural work to be able to renew the visa, which will be able to be renewed twice for a maximum stay in Australia of three years.